 In order to assist in determining which of our packages would suit your wedding requirements best, we have created this brief overview of how we generally cover a full wedding day.

-FROM OUR EXPERIENCE, WE HAVE FOUND THAT A FULL WEDDING Day, From start to finish, GENERALLY REQUIRES APPROXIMATELY 10 HOURS TO CAPTURE, WHICH OUR ODYSSEY PACKAGE COVERS.
+FROM OUR EXPERIENCE, WE HAVE FOUND THAT A FULL WEDDING Day, From start to finish, REQUIRES APPROXIMATELY 10 HOURS TO CAPTURE.

 As no two weddings are exactly the same, the chronological order of the points listed below might vary slightly, but for most weddings, this is how we distribute ourselves within a wedding schedule to ensure we cover absolutely everything on the day...

 - If possible we always check in with the bride first, before her final prep starts, in order to style and shoot the dress, shoes and accessories ahead of schedule.